 The gender gap in the use of digital technology is well-documented.
 Women are less likely to use the internet than men, with the gap as high as 43% in sub-Saharan Africa according to data from 2013.
 They are also 14% less likely to own a mobile phone compared to men.

 A significant barrier to women’s digital technology use is cultural norms.
 CP Senior Associate Cristina Manfre, in an interview by Devex, points out that technology initiatives that don’t keep cultural context in mind can accidentally reinforce harmful gender norms around access to technology.
 Both overall access to and training on digital technology and social norms must be addressed to close the digital gap.
+The former could be helped if women have the ability to find more info about how they can get online, whilst the latter will take more time to adjust.

 Closing the digital gap can allow women access to information, financial services, and networks.
 Mobile phones can provide women with these opportunities, as well as specific services such as phone-based agricultural extension services that overcome the time and mobility constraints to bring advice to women farmers.
 M-Pesa is another example of how mobile phone access improves women’s lives: the money transfer service allows women to easily access funds and is credited as a cause for significantly reducing the mobile gender gap.